Tyler Freeman Preview, Player Props: Guardians vs. Tigers

 Tyler Freeman At The Plate

-- He has scored at least once seven times this year (23.3%), including one multi-run game.
+- He has scored at least once seven times this season (22.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.